macros4outlook/quotefixmacro/docs/setup.md

 ## Configure Outlook to prepare the messages for QuoteFixMacro

-1. Tools > Options > Preferences > E-mail Options... > On replies and forwards
+1. File > Options > Mail > (scroll down to) Replies and forwards

-   * Change the value "When replying to a message" to "Prefix each line of the original message"
+   * Change the value of "When replying to a message" to "Prefix each line of the original message"
    <!-- markdownlint-disable-next-line MD038 -->
-   * Set "Prefix each line with" to "`> `"
+   * Ensure that "Prefix each line in a plain-text message with" contains "`> `"
-   * Change the value "When replying to a message" back to to "Include original message text"
+   * Change the value "When replying to a message" back to "Include original message text"

-2. Tools > Options > Mail Format
+2. Tools > Options > Mail > (scroll up to) Compose messages

-   * Message format: Plain Text
+   * Change the value of "Compose messages in this format:" to "Plain Text"

-3. Tools > Options > Mail Format > Internet Format...
+3. Tools > Options > Mail > (scroll down to) Message format

-   * Automatic wordwrap after: 76 characters (which is the default when you did not touch that setting)
+   * "Automatic wrap text at character": 76 characters (which is the default when you did not touch that setting)

 4. QuoteFixMacro requires plain text to work.
    It is possible, to read all emails as plain text right from the start.\
-   🇺🇸: File > Options > Security Center > Options for the Security Center > E-Mail Security > "Read as Plain Text"\
-   🇩🇪: Datei > Optionen > Trust Center > E-Mail-Sicherheit > Als Nur-Text lesen\
+   🇺🇸: Navigate to Tools > Options > Trust Center > Trust Center Settings... > Email Security > "Read as Plain Text" 🇩🇪: Datei > Optionen > Trust Center > E-Mail-Sicherheit > Als Nur-Text lesen\
    🇺🇸: `[X]` Read all standard mail in plain text,\
    🇩🇪: Standardnachrichten im Nur-Text-Format lesen\